ajpieroni/feedback/README.md

 - Patient-centered care
 - Professionalism

+## Troubleshooting

+1. If you get a PyAudio error:
+   - Make sure you have installed portaudio (see System Dependencies)
+   - Try reinstalling PyAudio: `pip install --force-reinstall pyaudio`

+2. If speech recognition isn't working:
+   - Check if your microphone is properly configured in system settings
+   - Ensure FLAC is installed (see System Dependencies)
+   - Try using keyboard input as an alternative

+3. If Ollama isn't responding:
+   - Ensure Ollama is running (`ollama serve`)
+   - Verify the llama2 model is installed (`ollama list`)
+   - Check Ollama logs for any errors

 ## Notes

-- Make sure your microphone is properly configured
+- The first response from the LLM might take a few seconds as it loads the model
+- Speech recognition works best in a quiet environment
-- Speak clearly and at a moderate pace
+- Speak clearly and at a moderate pace for best results
-- The system uses Google's speech recognition service
 - All conversations are saved locally for review
 - You can use any model available in Ollama by changing the model name in the code